bismuthfoundation/Bismuth-FAQ/Hypernodes/tmp.md

 ## when running hn_check.py I get ModuleNotFoundError: No Module named 'whatever'
 - check you have python 3.6.4 + via python3 --version
 - make sure you run via python3, not just python
-- no module named... => requirements.txt not ok: rerun `pip3 install -r requirements.txt`
+- no module named... => requirements.txt not ok: make sure you are in the top level dir, where the requirementS.txt file is, and rerun `pip3 install -r requirements.txt`.
+If you are in ~/hypernode/main, run `pip3 install -r ../requirements.txt`